top of page

 Facilitator: “New choice!”

 Player B: “Great.
-And try a short-form video series!”
+Instead, maybe we try a short-form video series instead?”

 Facilitator: “New choice!”